MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 # Publish and download universal packages

 With universal packages, users are able to store different types of packages other than the widely used ones like NuGet, npm, Maven, or Python packages.
-Uploaded packages can vary in size (tested up to 4TB) but should always have a name and a version number.
+Uploaded packages can vary in size (tested up to 4 TB) but should always have a name and a version number.
 You can publish and download universal packages from the command line using the Azure CLI.

 This quickstart will walk you through the steps to publish and download your first universal package to/from your feed using the command line.